Coalescing Brownian flows: A new approach: Coalescing flow on Sierpinski gasket

-\begin{proof}[Proof of Claim 2.]
-We first claim that there exists $n \ge 1$ and $u\in(0,1)$, depending only on $\eps_1$, such that with probability at least $1 - \eps_1/2$, the number of descendants at time $u$ of the particles starting from any $0$-triangle $L$ in $\cS_0$ is less than $n$ and moreover, those particles are inside $L+ B(0, 1/2)$ at time $u$. \rm\margin{C: corrected as suggested by Arnab.
-Please check, A: Checked.} The main content of the claim lies in that $n$ and $u$ can be chosen independent of $L$.
-This follows from Lemma~5.6 of \cite{ems09}, which actually gives much more in terms of the quantitative bounds.
-By scaling for any $k \ge 1$, with probability at least $1 - \eps_1/2$, the number of descendants at time $u\, 5^{-k}$ of the particles starting from any $k$-triangle $L$ is less than $n$ and moreover, those particles are inside $L+ B(0, 2^{-(k+1)})$ at time $u\, 5^{-k}$.
+\begin{pf*}{Proof of Claim~\ref{claim2}} We first claim that there exist $n \ge1$ and $u\in(0,1)$, depending only on $\eps_1$, such that with probability at least $1 - \eps_1/2$, the number of descendants at time $u$ of the particles starting from any $0$-triangle $L$ in $\cS_0$ is less than $n$ and moreover, those particles are inside $L+ B(0, 1/2)$ at time $u$. \margin{C: corrected as suggested by Arnab.
+Please check, A: Checked.} The main content of the claim lies in the fact that $n$ and $u$ can be chosen independent of $L$.
+This follows from Lemma~5.6 of \cite {ems09}, which actually gives much more in terms of quantitative bounds.
+Thus, by scaling, for any $k \ge1$, with probability at least $1 - \eps_1/2$, the number of descendants at time $u 5^{-k}$ of particles starting from any \mbox{$k$-}triangle $L$ is less than $n$, and moreover, those particles are inside $L+ B(0, 2^{-(k+1)})$ at time $u 5^{-k}$.
 Now choose $k_0$ large enough such that for all $k \ge k_0$ two independent Brownian motions starting within distance $2^{-(k-1)}$ from one another at time $0$ will meet by time $\gamma/2$ with probability at least $1 - \eps_1/(2n)$.
-This follows from \eqref{B:2pt} whose proof is given in Section~\ref{subsec_inv_gasket}.
-This completes the proof of Claim 2. \end{proof}
+This is possible by (\ref {B2pt}) whose proof is given in Section~\ref{subsecinvgasket}.
+This completes the proof of Claim~\ref{claim2}. \end{pf*}